 Sometimes we can't provide the travel you expected and paid for.
 In some cases, we will be able to refund your costs.
 This section is all about:

 - How much we refund

 15.1 When does Air New Zealand give refunds?

-You may be eligible for a refund or partial refund if you purchased a Ticket and we:
+Subject to section 10, section 15.5 and International Regulations or other applicable law, you may be eligible for a refund or partial refund if you purchased a Ticket and we:

 - delayed your flight and you missed your Air New Zealand connecting flight